dafengzhen/youdeyiwu/docs/guide/are-you-ready.md

 # Are you ready?

-Youdeyiwu was designed with inspiration from traditional forums, focusing on sections, tags and posts, without introducing new concepts.
+Youdeyiwu was developed with traditional forum design in mind, focusing on sections, tags and post extensions.

-It is very user-friendly and easy to get started with.
-You can think of it as a platform similar to a blog.
+It is very user-friendly and can be seen as a platform similar to a blog.

-In fact, forums and blogs have many similarities.
-For example, sections are like categories and posts are like articles.
+In fact, there are many similarities between forums and blogs.
+For example, sections are similar to categories and posts are similar to articles.

-Let's start by creating a new article.
+You can start by creating a new article.